elopio/docs/source/includes/_glossary.md

 The Last Report Round is the final [Reporting Round](#reporting-round) in which a [Challenge](#challenge) to the [Proposed Outcome](#proposed-outcome) during the [Dispute Phase](#dispute-phase) will result in a [Fork](#fork) instead of another Reporting Round.
 Unlike previous Reporting Rounds, when a [Market](#market) in the Last Report Round enters the Dispute Phase and it's Proposed Outcome is Challenged then the Market becomes a [Forked Market](#forked-market) and the [Universe](#universe) becomes a [Locked Universe](#locked-universe).

-## Limited Reporting

-Limited Reporting no longer exists, links to this glossary are being removed/updated.

 ## Locked Universe

 A Locked Universe is a [Universe](#universe) that had a [Fork](#fork) occur within it and no longer allows the creation of new [Markets](#markets).
 All Markets within a Locked Universe remain tradable, as Markets never stop being tradable, even after [Finalizing](#finalized-market).
 [REP](#rep) holders within a Locked Universe are given a one time and final option to migrate their REP to one of the new universes created after a Fork locks a Market.
 There is no time constraint to how long a REP holder is allowed to wait to choose a Universe to migrate their REP to.